JosephFeuerstein/FJN_Lasergame/README.md

 # FJN_Lasergame
-A game i programmed for my FJN.
-You shoot a laser on a Monitor, this laser is detected by a camera (in my case a Openmv Cam H7)
+This game was programmed for my FJN as Entertainment for various events

 ## --- Setup ---